 The world is getting smaller, and this brings with it new betting possibilities for punters wishing to try their hand at something new.
 With so many sites based overseas, gamblers have a spread of odds to make sense of.
 Will it be a football bet with Fractional UK-style odds, American Football with the Indonesian style, or a tennis bet using Malay odds?
 The choices are endless.

-Let’s look at some of the different types of odds systems available to see the betting odds explained in details.
-So how do odds work in the various betting systems?
+Let’s look at some of the different types of odds systems available to see the betting odds explained in detail.

 For example, a customer sees that Liverpool are playing at home to Chelsea in the English Premier League during the upcoming weekend.
 Liverpool are 11/10 to win, Chelsea 12/5, and the draw is 13/5.
 The customer places $10 on Liverpool to win.
 Liverpool romp home 4-0 winners (much to the chagrin of the Chelsea fans) and so the return to the customer is $21 ($11 payout + $10 staked).